Homemade Dinner Rolls with Overnight Instructions

 - First rise: Transfer dough to an oiled bowl and turn the dough until it is lightly coated with oil.
 Cover and let dough rise for 1 1/2 to 2 hours or until doubled in size.

-- Shape the rolls: Cut the dough into quarters and cut each quarter into four pieces.
+- Shape the dough: Cut the dough into quarters and cut each quarter into four pieces.
 Use your hand to shape the dough into balls (it doesn’t have to be perfect.)

 - Second rise: Place rolls in a well greased pan and cover.
-Let rolls rise for 1 hour.
+Let them rise for 1 hour.

-- Bake the rolls: Preheat oven to 350 F. Bake rolls for 20 to 24 minutes or until golden brown.
+- Bake: Preheat oven to 350 F. Bake for 20 to 24 minutes or until golden brown.
 Brush with butter and serve.

 Use a high protein flour such as King Arthur flour.
 The dough will hold their shape better, which is helpful with the higher fat content from the butter, milk and eggs.
 If you’re baking at high altitude, use bread flour.
 Be aware of the texture of the dough while kneading.
 If the dough is too wet while kneading, add more flour one tablespoon at a time until the dough pulls away from the sides of the bowl.
 If the dough is too stiff, add another tablespoon of milk.
 Aim for a soft dough that is not dense or sticky.